FAQ

 *Note: Test scores must be official so make sure they are on your high school transcripts or request transfer scores to be sent directly to us.
 Contact us at 801-957-4214 for the email address currently accepting test scores.

-If you are under 18 and have graduated early from home school, you will need to complete the SLCC Admissions Application and choose the Early High School Graduate student type.
-You will also need to provide your homeschool diploma or a statement that your graduation requirements have been met, and a current school district release form.
+If you are under 18 and have graduated early from high school, you will need to complete the SLCC Admissions Application and choose the Early High School Graduate student type.
+You will also need to provide proof of your high school graduation.
+If you were homeschooled, provide your homeschool diploma or a statement that your graduation requirements have been met, and a current school district release form.

 If you are under 17, you will also need a Parent Permission Form.
 For more information, please visit our Early High School Graduate Admissions page.